 You must let your school know your residential address in Australia within seven days of arriving in Australia.
 You must also tell the school of any changes of residential address within seven days.
-Failure to do this may affect your student visa.
+Failure to do this may affect your student's visa.

-We also need your current telephone number and email contact details, as well as the contact details of your parent/s/legal custodians and emergency contact person/s.
+We also need your current telephone number and email contact details.
 Any changes need to be given to us within seven days.